Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Introduction

 The most basic machine learning algorithm that can be implemented on this data is linear regression.
-The linear regression model returns an equation that determines the relationship between the independent variables and the dependent variable.
+The linear regression model returns an equation determining the relationship between the independent and dependent variables.

 The equation for linear regression can be written as: